jbonics/hello-world/README.md

 # hello-world
-Daring to Struggle, Daring to Win.
+Daring to Struggle Daring to Win.

 BOOOM!
+Yes Indeedy.